trust-mfn-berlin/animals-as-objects/vault/material.microscopic-media.md

 <figcaption>

 _The microscopy set up on micropaleontologist Johan Renaudie’s desk in the Museum für Naturkunde Berlin, showing a radiolarian slide collected during a [[deep sea drilling mission|story.deep-sea-drilling]] and its magnified image on the computer screen.
-(Image: Filippo Bertoni.)_
+(Image: Filippo Bertoni/MfN.
+All rights reserved.)_

 </figcaption>